 Imagine this.
 Michelle Visage tells Ian McKellen he needs to cinch his waist, otherwise, he’s just resting on pretty.
 Margot Robbie dressed as Queen Elizabeth serves us some “ooh ah sensation” as she death drops on her way to accepting her Oscar.
 Ru has made a decision.
 Olivia Coleman and Helen Mirren are to lip-sync for their lives.

-This are the Oscars we deserve.
+This is the Oscars we deserve.

 Have your own suggestions or predictions for the Oscars 2019?
 Come and chat with us about all things film over on our Facebook page!

 If you’re a cinephile just like we are, then why not have your own Oscars-themed celebrations and book yourself into a movie-inspired room at Arthouse.
 Give us a call on 0151 601 8801.

 Book a stay on the Alfred Hitchcock floor at Arthouse Hotel and have a scream this Halloween in Liverpool with all your friends.